furudean/webchain/doc/spec.md

 ## Rules

-1. The tree starts with a single node, for example: https://mychain.org.
+1. The tree starts with a seed, for example: https://mychain.org.
+There is one seed in the webchain.
-2. Each node in the tree represents a website, which is identified by its URL.
+2. Each node in the tree represents a website, which is uniquely identified by its URL.
 3. Each node may define child nominations by including appropriate `<link>` tags in the `<head>` section of its HTML (see examples below).
 4. Each node can nominate up to `n`[^1] other nodes, with any additional nominations being ignored.
 Nominations may be freely added or removed by the node owner, at their discretion.
 5. A nominated node can be any valid URL, including subdomains, paths, or even different domains altogether.
 6. Nodes may not nominate themselves or create cycles in the nomination path.
 If these cases are detected, the offending nominations are ignored.
-7. If a node does not respond in a timely manner, the node is considered offline.
-Offline nodes are still a part of the data representation, but its subtree is not traversable until it comes online again.
+7. If a node does not respond in a timely manner, responds with a bad status code, or not at all, the node is considered not indexed.
+Non-indexed nodes are still a part of the data representation, but its subtree is not traversable until it comes online again.

 [^1]:
     The value of `n` is left unspecified.
 The webchain admin may choose a suitable